lukechampine/merkle/README.md

 Benchmarks are given for various segment sizes (in bytes).
 The throughput is calculated by dividing the size of the input by the execution time, which is obtained by summing the `user` and `sys` outputs of the `time` utility.

 Note that all segment sizes larger than the input data will result in equal performance, since only one hash is required.
-Therefore, such a benchmark can be used to gauge the basic throughput of the implemention, i.e. how fast it can feed a file into its SHA256 algorithm.
+Therefore, such a benchmark can be used to gauge the basic throughput of the implementation, i.e. how fast it can feed a file into its SHA256 algorithm.

 | seg. size | 16             | 64            | 256          | 1024         | 4096         | 2^23         |
 |:----------|---------------:|--------------:|-------------:|-------------:|-------------:|-------------:|